moddio/moddio-docs/creator-coin-guideline.md

 5. **Fair Play:** Games should be designed to offer genuine entertainment and value to players.
 Those created solely for Modd Coin generation will be reviewed and may be removed.

-6. **Moderation:** We reserve the right to review and remove any games that we deem to be violating these guidelines.
+6. **Moderation:** Moddio reserves the right to review and remove any games that we deem to be violating these guidelines.
 Persistent abuse may result in the creator's account being banned.

 7. **Continuous Improvement:** These guidelines are subject to change as we continue to refine and improve our platform.
 We encourage creators to regularly review them and ensure compliance.

-Remember, at Moddio, our aim is to foster a community of creativity and fun.
+Remember, the purpose of coins is to reward creators for making games that are fun and foster a community of creativity.
+They are not meant for abuse or coin farming.
 Thank you for your cooperation.